 We will send your records electronically using Canada Post’s secure ePost service (instructions will be sent on how to retrieve your package of records by email).
 If you are unable to receive records by email, a paper copy can be sent by Canada Post Express Post upon request (signature will be required).

-If you have a privacy complaint or concern, you may send it in writing to ICBC’s Privacy and FOI department, by any of the following methods:
+If you have a privacy complaint or concern, you may send it in writing to ICBC’s Privacy and FOI department at:

 ICBC - Privacy & Freedom of Information